-10.1 Any student 15 years of age, but less than 18 years of age, who is properly enrolled in a West Virginia public school, or who is a West Virginia resident enrolled in an out-of-state school, or who is properly enrolled in an Exemption A, B, or K non-public school may request from the attendance director or chief administrator of the appropriate school system documentation of enrollment/attendance status.
-This documentation must be provided on a from approved by the West Virginia Department of Education for presentation to the West
+- 10.1 Any student 15 years of age, but less than 18 years of age, who is properly enrolled in a West Virginia public school, or who is a West Virginia resident enrolled in an out-of-state school, or who is properly enrolled in an Exemption A, B, or K non-public school may request from the attendance director or chief administrator of the appropriate school system documentation of enrollment/attendance status.
+This documentation must be provided on a from approved by the West Virginia Department of Education for presentation to the West Virginia Division of Motor Vehicles when making application for, or reinstatement of, an instruction permit or license to operate a motor vehicle. - 10.2 Circumstances Outside the Control of the Student shall include, but not be limited to, medical reasons, familial responsibilities and the necessity of supporting oneself or another.
+Suspension or expulsion from school or imprisonment in a jail or a West Virginia correctional facility is not a circumstance beyond the control of the student, and for purposes of this policy, shall be considered an unexcused absence.

-- Virginia Division of Motor Vehicles when making application for, or reinstatement of, an instruction permit or license to operate a motor vehicle. - 10.2 Circumstances Outside the Control of the Student shall include, but not be limited to, medical reasons, familial responsibilities and the necessity of supporting oneself or another.
-Suspension or expulsion from school or imprisonment in a jail or a West Virginia correctional facility is not a circumstance beyond the control of the student, and for purposes of this policy, shall be considered an unexcused absence. - 10.3 Driver's Eligibility Certificate documentation provided by the county to the student verifying that the student has met the attendance, behavioral and academic expectations set forth by W. Va.
-Code §18-8-11 that are required to obtain a license or instruction permit to drive a motor vehicle. - 10.4 Satisfactory Academic Progress attaining and maintaining grades sufficient to allow for graduation and course-work in an amount sufficient to allow graduation in five years or by age nineteen, whichever is earlier (beginning with the completed 2008-09 school year). - 10.4.1 This would calculate in the minimum annual earning of five credits to allow graduation in five years based on the graduation requirements set forth in \$126CSR42, WVBE Policy 2510: Assuring the Quality of Education, Regulations for Education Programs. - 10.4.2 Three of the five credits earned annually must be from the core requirements identified in W. Va. §126CSR42, WVBE Policy 2510: Assuring the Quality of Education, Regulations for Education Programs - 10.4.3 Students involved in the GED Option Program must show statisfactory progress toward completion of their Option Plan (Options 1, 2 or 3).
-Also, Students involved in the GED Option Program must maintain a 2.0 G.P.A., in CTE course(s) with no "F" in Option Program course(s). - 10.5 Withdrawal for the purpose of driver's license eligibility, withdrawal is defined as the following reasons for which the county shall deny or revoke a Driver's Eligibility Certificate from any student at least fifteen but less than eighteen years of age: - 10.5.1 More than ten consecutive or fifteen total days unexcused absences during a school year. - 10.5.2 Suspension pursuant to W. Va.
-Code §18A-5-1a and §18A-5-1b which include the following behaviors when committed on the premises of an educational facility, at a school-sponsored function, or on a school bus: - a. assault and/or battery on school employees, - b. possessing deadly weapons, - c. possession, sale, or distribution of a narcotic drug, - d. possession, sale, or distribution of medication.

-- e. committing an act or engaging in conduct that would constitute a felony under West Virginia Code if committed by an adult, and/or - f. unlawful possession, sale, or distribution of a control substance governed by the uniform controlled substances act as described in W. Va.
-Code §60A-1.1 et seq. - 10.6 It shall be the responsibility of the student to contact the county attendance director to request the reinstatement of a suspended license upon the correction of the issue(s) which resulted in the suspension of their license.
+- 10.3 Driver's Eligibility Certificate documentation provided by the county to the student verifying that the student has met the attendance, behavioral and academic expectations set forth by W. Va.
+Code §18-8-11 that are required to obtain a license or instruction permit to drive a motor vehicle. - 10.4 Satisfactory Academic Progress attaining and maintaining grades sufficient to allow for graduation and course-work in an amount sufficient to allow graduation in five years or by age nineteen, whichever is earlier (beginning with the completed 2008-09 school year). - 10.4.1 This would calculate in the minimum annual earning of five credits to allow graduation in five years based on the graduation requirements set forth in §126CSR42, WVBE Policy 2510: Assuring the Quality of Education, Regulations for Education Programs. - 10.4.2 Three of the five credits earned annually must be from the core requirements identified in W. Va. §126CSR42, WVBE Policy 2510: Assuring the Quality of Education, Regulations for Education Programs - 10.4.3 Students involved in the Option Pathway Program must show satisfactory progress toward completion of their Option Pathway Plan (Options 1, 2 or 3).
+Also, Students involved in the Option Pathway Program must maintain a 2.0 G.P.A., in CTE course(s) with no "F" in the Option Pathway Program course(s). - 10.5 Withdrawal for the purpose of driver's license eligibility, withdrawal is defined as the following reasons for which the county shall deny or revoke a Driver's Eligibility Certificate from any student at least fifteen but less than eighteen years of age: - 10.5.1 More than ten consecutive or fifteen total days unexcused absences during a school year. - 10.5.2 Suspension pursuant to W. Va.
+Code §18A-5-1a and §18A-5-1b which include the following behaviors when committed on the premises of an educational facility, at a school-sponsored function, or on a school bus: - a. assault and/or battery on school employees, - b. possessing deadly weapons, - c. possession, sale, or distribution of a narcotic drug, - d. possession, sale, or distribution of medication. - e. committing an act or engaging in conduct that would constitute a felony under West Virginia Code if committed by an adult, and/or - f. unlawful possession, sale, or distribution of a control substance governed by the uniform controlled substances act as described in W. Va.
+Code §60A-1.1 et seq.